ad-freiburg/esa2018-experiment/BLOGPOST.md

 This similarity was 46% after Phase 1, 66% after Phase 2, and 62% after Phase 3, where the increase after Phase 1 is statistically significant (p = 0.02).
 This suggests that the per-paper dicussions play an important role for objectifying paper scores, while any further discussions add little or nothing in that respect.
-This also correlates well with the experience that PC members are willing to adapt their scores *once* after reading the reviews from the other PC members, but after that, their opinion is more or less fixed.
+This correlates well with the experience that PC members are willing to adapt their scores *once* after reading the reviews from the other PC members, but after that, their opinion is more or less fixed.

 **In summary, the PCs did a good job in separating the wheat from the chaff.